 And perhaps the best is insanely talented chef Ramael Scully.

 You see, soon after arriving in the UK after cooking down under in Sydney, Scully started work in the kitchens at Ottolenghi, going on to become the creative force behind much of the menu as head chef of NOPI when it opened back in 2011.
-And, with this St. James’s Market spot (boasting neighbours like West African fine dining spot Ikoyi and Nordic eatery Aquavit), now he’s the one whose name is above the door.
+And with this St James’s restaurant, it’s now his name above the door.

 Walk in, and you’ll be instantly struck (figuratively, relax) by the illuminated wall of house-jarred preserves, spice mixes, syrups, pickles, and steeped fruit, none of them is purely decorative either: you’ll frequently see chefs pop out from behind the open kitchen to grab something.
 That open kitchen is surrounded by a marble-topped bar, which in turn is surrounded by a dozen or so sleek wooden tables and leather-backed chairs.

-NOTE: Scully is due to open on Thursday March 1st.
+NOTE: Scully is open for dinner Tuesday-Saturday.
 You can find out more, and make a booking right HERE.

 Scully | 4 St. James’s Market, SE1Y 4QU